Hubro/Datastruct/README.md

 # Datastruct

-Datastruct exists because I like {http://www.ruby-doc.org/core-2.0/Struct.html Struct}, but want more power.
+Datastruct exists because I like [Struct][Struct], but want more power.

 ## Usage examples